tashrifbillah/Neuroimaging-Project/README.md

 3. Open command prompt

-4. cd to C:\Users\Tashrif Billah\Downloads\mricron
+4. cd to \mricron folder

-5. Call "python part_3.py CT-Thorax-Abdomen" on the command line
+5. Call "python part_3.py CT-Thorax-Abdomen" on the command line.
+The folder here contains all the dicom images to be converted.

 # Part 3, step 2:

  From step 1, a .nii.gz file is created inside the specified source directory.
 Put the path to that file as the argument of nib.load( ).

+ # Part 4:

+ This repository creation is the last part.